 To discuss what you really need to build a business, I will just tell you what I must use in my business.

 The first 3 most obvious things I must have are a smartphone and a laptop along with tools and software to do what is needed in my business for sustained growth and increasing revenue.

 A website is an essential component, but you may not need to spend $10K to get it done if it’s a simple 4 or 5 page website.
 You can purchase a domain name, and set up a hosting account on GoDaddy (or the host of your choice).
 WordPress is a free install once you set up your hosting account.

 WordPress is the platform I use to build all my websites.
 After your WordPress installation, you will need a WordPress theme.
-WordPress give you 4 free themes when you do the install and you can find other free themes by simply doing a quick search.
+WordPress gives you 4 free themes when you do the install, and you can find other free themes by simply doing a quick search.
 I’ve seen some nice websites built with the free themes.
 Or you can purchase a premium theme.
-I prefer premium themse because they generally have additional functionality built in that make them more suitable from a marketing perspective.
-I wrote a more in-depth blog post on websites and you can read it here.
+I prefer premium themes because they generally have additional functionality built in that make them more suitable from a marketing perspective.
+I wrote a more in-depth blog post on websites, and you can read it here.

 Approximately half of all businesses do not have a website.
 It’s hard to believe this many businesses do not have a web presence.
 Even a simple one-page website is sufficient for a lot of businesses if it is set up as a lead generation website.

 So now let’s break down the total cost for my main website.

 GoDaddy domain registration (approximately $15)